Tom Chaloner

 Tom Chaloner (2 June 1839 – 3 April 1886) was an English jockey who won ten British Classic races, each of them except the 1,000 Guineas at least once.
 Although he won races across the country, his most notable came in the north of England.

 Early life

 Chaloner was born in Manchester on 2 June 1839, to Thomas Chaloner and Mary Thomson.
 He was baptized on 10 July 1839 in Manchester Cathedral.
 In September 1852, along with his two brothers Willie and Dick, he moved to Ashgill in Yorkshire to work for trainer John Osborne.
 He fell in love with Osborne's daughter, Ellen, and married her in spring of 1865.
-He would have eight children with her.
+He had eight children with her.
 The family lived at Spring Cottage, Malton, North Yorkshire.

 Racing career

 1850s

 His first public ride was at Carlisle in June 1853, riding at 4 st 7 lbs.
 His first win came in a selling stakes at Liverpool on Thursday 12 July 1855.
 Osborne took him on as apprentice for years, thinking him to have great skill and judgement.

 Over the next couple of years, he won a number of races which helped establish his reputation.
 In 1856, he won the Northumberland Plate on Zeta for Lord Zetland.
 Then in 1857, he took the Great Northern Handicap on Skirmisher, and on Vedette, the Doncaster Cup.
 His "quiet and unassuming manner... [and] undeniable talent" meant he was soon in demand.

 He won the Great Metropolitan Handicap on Telegram at the start of 1858, and, building an association with some of the leading owners of the time, he won the Bath and Somersetshire Stakes on East Langton, the Royal Hunt Cup on Hesperithusa, the Chesterfield Stakes on Peggy Taft, and the Chesterfield Cup on Sunbeam.
 1859 was less successful.